Celebrity MasterChef winner revealed after grand final

 Wynne said the "beautiful" Celebrity MasterChef experience had "changed his life" and he hoped it made his children proud.

-"I can't believe what has just happened," said the father-of-two.
+"I can't believe what has just happened," said the father of two.

 "I'm so thrilled to have won it and thrilled to be the first Welsh winner of Celebrity MasterChef."

-The opera singer was stunned into silence when judge John Torode announced him the 2023 champion and as Amy congratulated with a hug, said: "You deserve that."
+The opera singer was stunned into silence when judge John Torode announced him the 2023 champion and as Amy congratulated with a hug, she said: "You deserve that."

 Luca added: "To be in the final, I don't think I can have any disappointment.
 It's been a great experience but today the best person won."